Updated: January 3, 2025

 Henry’s dream of making Wyman Heights one of the best neighborhoods in the city was well on its way to being realized when the Great Depression struck in 1929.
 At that point, development slowed considerably, and the saddened founder opted to sell his beloved home to Dr. William Sealock for $18,000 in 1931.
 Despite moving to the Blackstone neighborhood, he frequently returned to his namesake neighborhood.

 In an effort to sell the remaining lots, Amos Grant Co. posted an ad in 1931 claiming that the neighborhood was the lowest priced high-class district currently on the market.
-The following year, as lot sales remained stagnate, a liquidation sale was conducted which offered the remaining 40 lots at prices that were less than half the original sale price.
-After the depression and World War II came to an end, development picked up and all but four of the remaining lots were sold by 1956.
+With lot sales stagnant, it conducted a liquidation sale in 1932 that offered the remaining 40 lots at less than half the original price.
+After the Depression and World War II came to an end, development picked up and all but four of the remaining lots were sold by 1956.

 During the 1950s, the area surrounding Wyman Heights began to change drastically.
 The Mormon Pioneer Memorial Bridge was built in 1952 as a toll bridge that would take passengers traveling on Nebraska Highway 36 over the Missouri River to Crescent, Iowa.
 The following year, the streetcar lines were removed in an effort to widen 30th Street.
 After that, the neighborhood was orphaned from the rest of Florence when Interstate 680 sliced through 30th Street.
 Wyman Heights, however, remained the neighborhood on the hill just north of Florence.